kassisdion/RandomWordGenerator/README.md

 * Syntax: Each word should be on a separated line
 * Representativenes: Your list should be representative (Your data should include rare letter combinations, but these should be infrequent).

-It will give you an input which looks like this :
+It will give you an output like this :
 ![output](https://github.com/kassisdion/RandomWordGenerator/blob/master/media/output/output.png?raw=true)

 ### 2) Generating the random word